TL;DR

 Can I mix McDuffy with kibble long-term?

-Yes, absolutely.
-Some pet parents use McDuffy as a topper on kibble to boost palatability, while others feed full fresh meals.
-Both approaches work.
-Just make sure to adjust portions so you are not overfeeding.
-Even partial fresh food provides significant nutritional benefits over kibble alone.
+Yes.
+Some pet parents use McDuffy as a topper during transition, while others feed full fresh meals.
+Adjust portions so you are not overfeeding, and keep daily nutrition balanced.

 Which McDuffy recipe is best for picky eaters?

 Every dog is different, but Surf & Turf (Beef & Fish) tends to be the crowd favorite among picky eaters due to its rich aroma.
-That said, we recommend trying all three recipes—Surf & Turf, Farmyard Feast, and Coastal Blend—to see which one your dog prefers.
+That said, we recommend trying all four recipes—Surf & Turf, Farmyard Feast, Coastal Blend, and Chicken & Rice—to see which one your dog prefers.
 Rotation between recipes is nutritionally beneficial and keeps mealtime interesting.

 My dog only wants human food.
 Will they eat McDuffy?